abdulrahimpds/WinDirectInput/README.md

 ## Dependencies

-**WinDirectInput** thrives on the shoulders of powerful dependencies and requires Python 3.8 or higher.
+**winDirectInput** thrives on the shoulders of powerful dependencies and requires Python 3.8 or higher.
 Key dependencies include:

 - `opencv-python`: For image processing and object detection integrations.
 - `numpy`: Essential for handling arrays and complex mathematical operations.